-DNC 2020 day 4: How to watch Joe Biden
+DNC 2020 Day 4: How to watch Joe Biden

 Wednesday, Aug.
 19: Former President Barack Obama, Sen. Kamala Harris, House Speaker Nancy Pelosi, Former Secretary of State Hillary Clinton, Sen. Elizabeth Warren, Wisconsin Gov. Tony Evers, New Mexico Gov. Michelle Lujan Grisham, Former Rep. Gabrielle Giffords.

-Discuss: Democratic National Convention final night: How to watch Joe Biden, Michael Bloomberg
+Discuss: Democratic National Convention Day 4 start time, speaker schedule: How to watch Joe Biden, John Legend, Julia Louis-Dreyfuss

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.